Radio protocol

 Radio Protocol & Use

-When you want to speak to someone on a radio, press the speak button, wait a second (it takes a moment to engage) and then say your name clearly and your message.
-You are limited to 60 seconds so make your message clear and concise
+Press the speak button, wait a second (it takes a moment to engage) and then say your name clearly and your message.
+You are limited to 60 seconds so make your message clear and concise.

 Take care you do not accidentally lean on the transmit button or allow the headset lead to work loose - this can tie up the channel.
 If this occurs the person transmitting cannot hear any radio calls so check neighboring radio holders rather than try to use the radio to find them.